otacilio-psf/azure-functions-ingestion/README.md

 ## Ingestion logic

-We use `requests` and `azure.storage.filedatalake` lib to read from the API and write it on Data lake.
+Are used `requests` and `azure.storage.filedatalake` libs to read from the API and write it on Data lake.

 For more information please check: [ingestion code](./Functions/data-ingestion/api_el.py)

+**Note:** Azure Function context is read-only, to handle the data is used `io` lib to make it in memory

 ## How to use